Nigel-J/MaggotBot/README.md

-#Robo-Maggot
+#MaggotBot

 All code for robot maggot

-note: Robot.py is in Adafruit-Motor-HAT-Python directory
+note: Robot.py is in Adafruit-Motor-HAT-Python-Library directory